 The evaluation of the dissertation shall be based on the quality of the research work.
 The viva-voce examination shall be conducted after power point presentation of the research work by the student.

-College with Potential for Excellence Status by the UGC Recognized by the J&K Govt. & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade
+Recognized by the J&K Govt. & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade